-In the document, the Commission also shows the reasons that led to the approval of collecting agreements, highlighting the importance of two articles: article 3 TEU and article 152 TFEU.
+In the document, the Commission also shows the reasons that led to the approval of collective agreements, highlighting the importance of two articles: article 3 TEU and article 152 TFEU.

 "Article 3 TEU also provides that the Union shall promote "a highly competitive social market economy, aiming at full employment and social progress".
 To that end, the Union recognizes the important role of social dialogue and collective bargaining, and commits, under Article 152 TFEU, to "facilitate dialogue between the social partners, respecting their autonomy".
 Article 28 of the Charter of Fundamental Rights of the European Union further recognizes the right of collective bargaining and action.
-Improved working conditions and proper social protection also constitute core principles of the European Pillar of Social Rights, under which "social partners shall be consulted on the design and implementation of economic, employment and social policies according to national practices" and "shall be encouraged to negotiate and conclude collective agreements in matters relevant to them"
+Improved working conditions and proper social protection also constitute core principles of the European Pillar of Social Rights, under which "social partners shall be consulted on the design and implementation of economic, employment and social policies according to national practices" and "shall be encouraged to negotiate and conclude collective agreements in matters relevant to them" (Annex 3.8).

-21 Cfr.
+&lt;sup>21 Cfr.
 Communication from the Commission.
-Guidelines on the application of Union competition law to collective agreements regarding the working conditions of solo self-employed persons, C(2022) 6846 final.
+Guidelines on the Application of Union Competition Law to Collective Agreements regarding the Working Conditions of Solo Self-employed Persons.
+C(2022) 6846 final.

 In conclusion, the Commission's communication also recognises that the need for regulation of this sector is still present: "In recent years, the labour market has undergone fundamental changes, influenced by the trend towards subcontracting and outsourcing business and personal service activities as well as by the digitalisation of production processes and the rise of the online platform economy.
-Self-employment in the EU is relatively high and has grown substantially in recent years, mainly in the online platform economy.
+Self-employment in the EUIs relatively high and has grown substantially in recent years, mainly in the online platform economy.

 While these developments have increased the flexibility and accessibility of the labour market, in some cases they have also led to difficult working conditions in the online platform economy and beyond.
-Even if they are not fully integrated into the business of their principal in the same way as workers, certain self-employed persons may still not be entirely independent of their principal or they may lack sufficient bargaining power to influence their working conditions.
+Even if they are not fully integrated into the business of their principal in the same wayas workers, certain self-employed persons may still not be entirely independent of their principal or they may lack sufficient bargaining power to influence their working conditions.
 Moreover, the COVID-19 crisis has made many self-employed persons even more vulnerable as their loss of earnings has been exacerbated by weak or non-existent national social security schemes and dedicated support measures".
-22